CloudLabsAI-Azure/AI-Gateway-with-APIM/Exercise 3: Exposing MCP Tools via API Management.md

     ![](./media/execute-e3t2.png)

     ![](./media/execute-e3t2(1).png)

+    >**Note:** If you encounter an error, move on to the next cell and continue with the rest of the notebook.

 1. Next, scroll down to **Test the rate limit on Microsoft Learn MCP pass-through** and **Run** the cell to verify that rate-limiting policies applied in API Management are functioning correctly.
 This test sends multiple requests through the APIM-managed MCP endpoint to ensure that requests exceeding the defined threshold are properly throttled.
 You’ll notice that after a certain number of requests, the API Management service returns a `429` "Too Many Requests response", confirming that the rate-limit policy is working as expected.